Mowanjum Workshop Attendees, Mowanjum Community via Derby WA

-Aboriginal Biodiversity Conservation (ABC) Foundation Ltd is launching a new social program (pilot) called the Aboriginal Women’s Research Assistant and Evaluation (AWRAE) Training Project that pushes the boundaries of Indigenous Data Sovereignty, creating employment and empowerment for Aboriginal women in remote communities.
+ABC Foundation’s social program AWRAE pushes the boundaries of Indigenous Data Sovereignty, creating employment and empowerment for Aboriginal women in remote communities.

-The ABCFL will contract the National Centre of Indigenous Excellence (NCIE) and Clear Horizon to co-design and deliver the training program with the AWRAE participants.
-The training model has been designed to be culturally secure and hands-on with embedded mentoring and support and goes beyond a ‘standard’ training model; once women have learnt the skills of planning, data collection and analysis, they will work on contract evaluations (work placement).
+The training model was designed to be culturally secure and hands-on with embedded mentoring and support, and goes beyond a ‘standard’ training model: once women have learnt the skills of planning, data collection and analysis, they work on and are mentored through contract evaluations (work placement).

-- Increase availability of meaningful on-country employment opportunities in remote and regional Australia for Indigenous women
+- Increases availability of meaningful on-country employment opportunities for Indigenous women in remote and regional Australia

-- Improve the ability for both government and non-government organisations to recruit skilled remote evaluators to gather accurate data and assess the value of their remote programs
+- Improves the ability for both government and non-government organisations to recruit skilled remote evaluators to gather accurate data and assess the value of their remote programs

-- Maximise community empowerment and agency in assessment of the value of projects being delivered on country, according to the principles of Indigenous Data Sovereignty
+- Maximises community empowerment and agency in assessment of the value of projects being delivered on country, according to the principles of Indigenous Data Sovereignty

-- Address the current shortfall of Indigenous evaluators available for conducting culturally appropriate evaluations
+- Addresses the current shortfall of Indigenous evaluators available for conducting culturally appropriate evaluations

-- Reduce the occurrence of duplicative and/or poor programs being continued in remote and regional locations
+- Reduces the occurrence of duplicative and/or poor programs being continued in remote and regional locations

 "It is impressive.
 It not only could serve as a tool to measure how services or research are impacting on marginalised groups, but it is a great example of Indigenous data sovereignty which is a very powerful movement to get First Nations people to take control of their own data; it's collection, analysis and interpretation.